The Critical Differences: Qualitative vs. Quantitative Analysis

 What is Quantitative Analysis

 Quantitative analysis is data analysis based on some objectively verifiable fact about the data.
 The most familiar versions are statistics and charts.
-These two approaches deal in the objective data collected.
+These two approaches deal with the objective data.

 Where To Use Quantitative Vs Qualitative Analysis